shmorri/docs-casa-prod/docs/source/index.md

 - Phone numbers for SMS OTP
 - OTP apps, cards or dongles
-- Super Gluu devices (e.g. smartphones, tablets, etc.)
+- Super Gluu Android and iOS devices

 Learn more in the [developer guide](./developer/index.md#apis-for-credential-enrollment).